jmaitoza/AuthentiFile/README.md

 ## Functionality

 AuthentiFile is a command-line tool written in C# that allows the user to scan a directory and output a list of all masqueraded files within that directory.
 The program will scan the directory (does not scan subdirectories) and compare the file extensions with the hexadecimal signature of the file to determine if the file is masqueraded.
-If the file is masqueraded, the program will output the name of the file and the directory it is located in to the console.
+If the file is masqueraded, the program will output the name of the file and the directory it is located into the console.

 Example output: